He tāone e hāngai ana ki te anamata

 Paneke Pōneke is our plan for a citywide bike network that will be installed alongside improvements for people walking, scooting, and taking the bus.
 Bus stop changes on these routes are part of delivering the Bus Priority Action Plan.

 Planned new crossings will be installed using permanent materials, but new bike lanes will be created using adaptable materials.
-This approach allows interim biking and scooting improvements to be installed quickly, so people can start using the routes faster, and then give feedback so the route can be refined further for future permanent improvements.
+This approach allows interim biking and scooting changes to be installed quickly, so people can start using the routes faster, and then give feedback so further improvements can be made.

 This new approach and the bike network plan, Paneke Pōneke, went out for consultation in November 2021, and was approved by Councillors on 10 March 2022.